 - Flying an American flag at your house?
 Etiquette says the flag should be illuminated by sunlight or another light source when on display.

 - Want more facts?
-Visit PBS.com's "A Capital Fourth" to keep learning!
+Visit PBS.com's "A Capital Fourth"opens a new window to keep learning!